isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 in Charlestown, Massachusetts, within a description of a ballroom that featured a "mirrored ball" above a dance floor.
 However, this was a one-off item not intended for commercial use.</p>
-<p>The next tangible disco ball was a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> patented
+<p>The first commercial disco ball was patented as a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> by
-by Louis Bernard Woeste in 1917.
-A globe 27 inches wide plastered with over 1200 tiny mirrors, the device was advertised for its novel lighting effects, with <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">one magazine ad</a> cheekily comparing the myriad reflector's magnificent illuminations to the Milky Way or constellations.
+Louis Bernard Woeste in 1917.
+A globe 27 inches wide plastered with over 1200 tiny mirrors, the device was advertised for its novel lighting effects, with <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">one magazine ad</a> cheekily comparing the myriad reflector's illuminations to the sparkling magnificence of the Milky Way.
 In the 1920s, this proto-disco ball was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where special artificial lighting was not common.</p>
 <div class="isomer-image-wrapper">